Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - makes routing decisions based on the HTTP and HTTPS protocol.
 This facilitates granular routing to target groups.
 - TLS offloading using a SSL Certificate.
 This ensures that the traffic between the client and Application Load Balancer is encrypted.
 - Supports sticky sessions: If requests must be sent to the same backend server because the application is stateful, use the sticky session feature.
 This feature uses an HTTP cookie to remember which server to send the traffic to across connections.
+- The Application Load Balancer has individual nodes running in each Availability Zone that are configured with the Application Load Balancer.
+- Internal:  to balance loads between the layers of a multi-tier application
+- Extertnal: to balance loads inside the Amazon VPC

 #### Network Load Balancer (NLB)
 - TCP and User Datagram Protocol (UDP) connection based